scipy-conference/scipy_proceedings/papers/mckinney/pandas_scipy.rst

     181    4.71      10        2         87.94     1936
     ...

-Really this data is 3-dimensional, with *firm*, *year*, and *data type* being the three unique keys identifying a data point.
+Really this data is 3-dimensional, with *firm*, *year*, and *item* (data field name) being the three unique keys identifying a data point.
 Panel data presented in tabular format is often referred to as the *stacked* or *long* format.
 We refer to the truly 3-dimensional form as the *wide* form. **pandas** provides classes for operating on both:

 ::